 JUXTAPID can cause serious side effects, including:

-- liver problems.
-See “What is the most important information I should know about JUXTAPID?”
+- See “What is the most important information I should know a bout JUXTAPID?”

 - increased levels of certain blood thinners.
 JUXTAPID can increase the level of the blood thinner, warfarin.
 If you take warfarin, your doctor should check your blood clotting times frequently, especially after your dose of JUXTAPID changes.